mattiasw/ExifReader/README.md

 -   **May 2020**:
     -   Add support for WebP images.
+    -   Add support for ICC tags in TIFF images.
 -   **April 2020**:
     -   Add support for IPTC and XMP tags in TIFF images.
     -   Add functionality to create a custom build to reduce bundle size.